olegasivakov/ep-2/README.md

 Working on above, we have to solve some problems related to authorizing the external service to sign blockchain transaction, translate standartized messages to the blockchain transaction and vice versa, and authorize blockchain node to connect to external service.
 In particular, we should follow to one of financial cybersecurity frameworks and develop a lot of papers (threat model, etc.).

-Finally, we have to provide instructions and examples for community of developers (maybe, including some of business models provided by ISO 20022?), and Docker container of node and external services supported ISO 20022 and MT messages for blockchain.
+Finally, we have to provide instructions and examples for community of developers (maybe, including some of business models provided by ISO 20022?), and Docker container of node and external services supported ISO 15022/20022 messages for blockchain.

 ### Project importance

 There is a wide list of important points of implementing ISO financial standards in Ethereum.

-ISO 20022 brings standardization and interoperability to the crypto space, ensuring smoother communication between various platforms and participants.
+ISO 15022/20022 brings standardization and interoperability to the crypto space, ensuring smoother communication between various platforms and participants.
 It provides a common language and structure for the exchange of electronic data between financial institutions and international payment systems like SWIFT.
 More than 70 countries made their regulations compliant to international standard.

-- **Interoperability**: ISO 20022 compliance enhances compatibility between cryptocurrencies and traditional financial systems, enabling seamless cross-network transactions.
+- **Interoperability**: ISO compliance enhances compatibility between cryptocurrencies and traditional financial systems, enabling seamless cross-network transactions.
-- **Institutional Integration**: Adhering to ISO 20022 standards makes it easier for institutional players to integrate cryptocurrencies into their existing systems, potentially increasing adoption.
+- **Institutional Integration**: Adhering to ISO standards makes it easier for institutional players to integrate cryptocurrencies into their existing systems, potentially increasing adoption.
-- **Global Acceptance**: ISO 20022’s recognized framework can boost the legitimacy of digital currencies, fostering broader acceptance and presumably increasing their value.
+- **Global Acceptance**: ISO’s recognized framework can boost the legitimacy of digital currencies, fostering broader acceptance and presumably increasing their value.
 - **Efficient Communication**: Standardized messaging reduces complexities in communication, streamlining processes and reducing errors in crypto transactions.
-- **Cross-Border Transactions**: ISO 20022 compliance simplifies cross-border crypto transactions, as the standardized format is understood worldwide.
+- **Cross-Border Transactions**: ISO compliance simplifies cross-border crypto transactions, as the standardized format is understood worldwide.
-- **Innovation Pathway**: Embracing ISO 20022 demonstrates cryptocurrency’s willingness to align with modern financial practices, encouraging further innovation and partnerships.
+- **Innovation Pathway**: Embracing ISO demonstrates cryptocurrency’s willingness to align with modern financial practices, encouraging further innovation and partnerships.
 - **Regulatory Alignment**: Compliance with recognized financial standards may lead to smoother regulatory relationships, aiding in addressing potential concerns.
 - **Enhanced Data Management**: Standardized data formats facilitate better data management and analysis, enabling improved insights into cryptocurrency markets.
-- **Market Growth**: ISO 20022-compliant cryptocurrencies could attract more investors and traders, contributing to increased market liquidity and growth.
+- **Market Growth**: ISO-compliant cryptocurrencies could attract more investors and traders, contributing to increased market liquidity and growth.
 - **Mainstream Exposure**: Integration with a well-established standard brings cryptocurrencies closer to mainstream financial services and presumably broader user bases.

 ### Interested parties